deoxis9001/tmcrando_maptracker_deoxis/README.md

 Accédez à GBA, puis cliquez sur Lua.
 Si vous avez suivi ces instructions, le petit robot devrait devenir cyan.
 Apprécier le jeu.

+---- English ----

+Open Bizhawk.
+Go to Config -> Customize -> Advanced
+Under Lua Core, check the option for Lua+LuaInterface.
+Go to GBA -> Core and make sure mGBA is selected.
+Restart Bizhawk to enact these changes.
+Go to Tools -> Lua Console
+In the console, go to Script -> Open Script
+Navigate to where you installed EmoTracker.
+(This is C:\Program Files\EmoTracker\Connectors\bizhawk by default) Double click on the file named 'connector'.
+You must leave the Lua Console open.
+In EmoTracker, right click on the little robot icon in the bottom right corner.
+Go to GBA, then click Lua.
+If you followed these directions, the little robot should turn cyan.
+Enjoy the game.